jlawrence/flexbox-presentation/content.md

 ### Flex-Direction

-These items are arranged as a row by default.
+Flex items are arranged as a row by default.
 But we can change the direction with "flex-direction" and arrange the items into a column.
 Notice how we use row-gap and column-gap.

 ```css
 .row-container {